-- session-keyalg The algorithm to use for the TSIG session key.
-Valid values are hmac-sha1, hmac-sha224, hmac-sha256, hmac-sha384, hmac-sha512 and hmac-md5.
-If not specified, the default is hmac-sha256. - port The UDP/TCP port number the server uses for receiving and sending DNS protocol traffic.
-The default is 53.
-This option is mainly intended for server testing; a server using a port other than 53 will not be able to communicate with the global DNS. - random-device The source of entropy to be used by the server.
+random-device

+The source of entropy to be used by the server.
 Entropy is primarily needed for DNSSEC operations, such as TKEY transactions and dynamic update of signed zones.
 This options specifies the device (or file) from which to read entropy.
 If this is a file, operations requiring entropy will fail when the file has been exhausted.
 If not specified, the default value is /dev/random (or equivalent) when present, and none otherwise.
+The random device option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads.

+preferred-glue

-The random-device option takes effect during the initial configuration load at server startup time and is ignored on subsequent reloads. - preferred-glue If specified, the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
-The default is not to prefer any type (NONE). - root-delegation-only Turn on enforcement of delegation-only in TLDs (top level domains) and root zones with an optional exclude list.
+If specified, the listed type (A or AAAA) will be emitted before other glue in the additional section of a query response.
+The default is to prefer A records when responding to queries that arrived via IPv4 and AAAA when responding to queries that arrived via IPv6.

+root-delegation-only

+Turn on enforcement of delegation-only in TLDs (top level domains) and root zones with an optional exclude list.